Ashford-A/PRECEPTS1/experiments/subgrouping_test/README.md

 expression programs within key cancer genes"_
 **(MR Grzadkowski, HD Holly, J Somers, and E Demir)**

 currently under review for publication at BMC Bioinformatics.
-See also `../subgrouping_tour` and `../subgrouping_thresholds` for other experiments used in this manuscript.
+For the other analyses used in this manuscript, see `../subgrouping_tour` and `../subgrouping_thresholds`, both of which follow an analogous experiment structure and identical setup steps.

 ## Preparing to run the experiment ##